vector-of-bool/vector-of-bool.github.io/_posts/2019-10-21-rngs-static-ovr.md

 ## `deref_each`

-We have `deref_each`, a handle little range transformer:
+We have `deref_each`, a handy little range transformer:

 ```c++
 auto deref_each = transform(deref_item);